MaksimBragin/MaksimBragin/README.md

 For the past **10 years**, actively working with **.NET** and modern **web architectures**.
 Founder and developer of the SaaS platform [forwarder24.com](https://forwarder24.com).
 Designing and building **B2B systems** tailored to specific business needs, acting as **CTO and lead engineer**.
-Experienced in managing **international, multilingual projects** across different continents.
+I have experience in developing and managing projects covering multiple countries and language groups across different continents.

 ---